 Subscribe to our email list for the latest updates:

-A math teacher who loves Chuck E Cheese too much, Rohen Shah decided to dedicate himself to #MakeLearningFun after creating a few viral educational rap songs as MC SKULE.
+Rohen Shah is a math teacher at the Jalen Rose Leadership Academy.
+He decided to dedicate himself to #MakeLearningFun after creating a few viral educational rap songs as MC SKULE.
 Prior experiences also include managing a national tutoring company (Far From Standard) and starting his own Ed Tech company (DiagKNOWstics).
-He has also taught middle school math in Detroit.
+He has collaborated with Chuck Alkazian, Rupan Bal, Voyageur Academy, and Crissman Elementary to make songs that help people learn.
+He has been featured in the Michigan Daily, Ann Arbor News, MLive, NBC’s Channel 4, among others.
 Through SKULE.org he continues making more educational rap songs.
 He performs these songs along with IV Green at schools around the country, helping other teachers integrate music into their own classrooms.

 A “former class clown” who loves art and fashion, Amber Koch decided to dedicate herself to #MakeLearningFun after she realized she’s basically just a really tall kid being obsessed with unicorns and pizza.
 She loves to learn and has her Bachelor’s degree in Radiation Therapy.
 She also developed the I.V.
 Green character, aiming to help kids learn about environmental issues and science. (trivia: IV stands for “Inspirational Voice”).
 She leads SKULE.org’s Gifts that Lifts segment, and manages our social media.